When and How Often to Shock a Hot Tub

 When can you go in again after shocking?

-If using a chlorine-based shock you will need to wait longer to use the hot tub again than if you use a non-chlorine oxidizer shock.
+If you use a chlorine-based shock, you will need to wait longer to use the hot tub again than if you use a non-chlorine oxidizer shock.

-Chlorine-based shock chemicals are not safe to bathe in while at a high concentration.
+Chlorine-based shock chemicals are not safe to bathe in at a high concentration.
 They can be very harsh on the skin and bad for your lungs.
-The time to wait depends on the chlorine levels when you test the water but they can take 24 hours to reach a safe level.
+The time to wait depends on the chlorine levels when you test the water, but it can take 24 hours to reach a safe level.

-When using non-chlorine shock you can use the tub again in as little as twenty minutes.
+You can use the tub again in as little as twenty minutes when using non-chlorine shock.

 Read: How long to wait after shocking a hot tub

-Which type of shock to use for hot tubs?
+Which type of shock should be used for hot tubs?

-The most usual type of hot tub shock to use with a chlorine hot tub is, unsurprisingly, chlorine.
+Unsurprisingly, chlorine is the most usual type of hot tub shock for use with a chlorine hot tub.

 The two main types of chlorine shock are dichlor shock (dichloroisocyanuric acid) and cal hypo (calcium hypochlorite).

-Most brands of spa shock contain dichlor and that would be the type I would recommend.
+Most brands of spa shock contain dichlor, which I recommend.
 Cal hypo is more suitable for shocking swimming pools.

-You can also use a non-chlorine shock which is known as an oxidizer.
-Using this type of shock means you can use the hot tub again much sooner than using chlorine shock.
+You can also use a non-chlorine shock, known as an oxidizer.
+This type of shock allows you to use the hot tub again much sooner than chlorine shock.

-In a bromine hot tub you can use either chlorine based or a non-chlorine based shocks.
-Personally, I would use a non-chlorine oxidizer shock once a week.
+You can use chlorine-based or non-chlorine-based shocks in a bromine hot tub.
+I would use a non-chlorine oxidizer shock once a week.

 I recommend using SpaGuard Spa Shock or SpaGuard Spa Shock-Oxidizer